 Health care or medical power of attorney grants authority to another individual to make decisions regarding your health care in the event that you become unable to make decisions for yourself.

 Is A Living Will The Same As A POA?

-No. Whereas a POA gives someone else the decision-making power, a living will is a document in which you specify how you want your end-of-life care addressed.
+No. A POA gives someone else the decision-making power, whereas a living will is a document in which you specify how you want your end-of-life care addressed.
 If you become unable to make or communicate your medical decisions, a living will helps your loved ones know whether or not you want to be kept alive on machines if you should become terminally ill.

 Contact A Knowledgeable Toledo Estate Planning Attorney Today